luxfi/cli/cmd/commands.md

 --subnet-aliases strings                               additional subnet aliases to be used for RPC calls in addition to subnet blockchain name
---subnet-config string                                 path to the subnet configuration for subnet --subnet-genesis string                                file path of the subnet genesis --teleporter                                           generate an icm-ready vm --teleporter-messenger-contract-address-path string    path to an icm messenger contract address file --teleporter-messenger-deployer-address-path string    path to an icm messenger deployer address file --teleporter-messenger-deployer-tx-path string         path to an icm messenger deployer tx file --teleporter-registry-bytecode-path string             path to an icm registry bytecode file --teleporter-version string                            icm version to deploy (default "latest") --use-ssh-agent                                        use ssh agent for ssh --use-static-ip                                        attach static Public IP on cloud servers (default true) --validators strings                                   deploy subnet into given comma separated list of validators. defaults to all cluster nodes
+--subnet-config string                                 path to the subnet configuration for subnet --subnet-genesis string                                file path of the subnet genesis --teleporter                                           generate an warp-ready vm --teleporter-messenger-contract-address-path string    path to an warp messenger contract address file --teleporter-messenger-deployer-address-path string    path to an warp messenger deployer address file --teleporter-messenger-deployer-tx-path string         path to an warp messenger deployer tx file --teleporter-registry-bytecode-path string             path to an warp registry bytecode file --teleporter-version string                            warp version to deploy (default "latest") --use-ssh-agent                                        use ssh agent for ssh --use-static-ip                                        attach static Public IP on cloud servers (default true) --validators strings                                   deploy subnet into given comma separated list of validators. defaults to all cluster nodes